jeedom/core/docs/en_US/plugin.md

 -   **Details**: allows to find the plugin page on the market

--   **Delete**: Removes the plugin from your Jeedom.
-Attention this also permanently removes all the equipment from this plugin
+-   **Supprimer** : Supprime le plugin de votre Jeedom.
+Attention, cela also permanently removes all the equipment from this plugin

-Below left is a state area with:
+En dessous à gauche, on retrouve une zone état avec :

 -   **Status**: allows to see the status of the plugin (active / inactive)